This blog post was originally posted in January, 2021.

-HSE Black Student Union (BSU) formed five years ago, and since then has grown from around 10 members to over 100.
+HSE Black Student Union (BSU) formed seven years ago, and since then has grown from around 10 members to over 100.
 The primary goal of the organization is to educate students on Black culture and create a close-knit community for Black students of all ages.
 The club also has a mentorship program that pairs elementary students with high schoolers to “give the kids an African American role model” says Kyndal.
 Outside of the mentorship program, the club often hosts educational meetings for students of all races to come together and learn more about the Black experience.

 Going into Black History Month, it is extremely important for all of us to take a moment to respect the Black experience and educate ourselves on Black culture.
 An important step in becoming an ally is to recognize what you don’t know and to actively educate yourself on Black history and the current challenges facing the Black community.